 On my way in to work yesterday morning, I jotted down the following list I titled “Things We’ve Learned About Doing Websites”.
 (Like usual, it was bumper-to-bumper traffic.
 And you know me… I’ve always got a pen and a pad of paper on hand!
 So I put the time to good use.)

-I was thinking that some bloggers or other website owners might find some value in hearing from someone who’s been there, tried that.
+I was thinking that new bloggers and website owners might find some value in hearing from someone who’s been there, tried that.

-Without a doubt, the most valuable tidbits have been learned by experimenting & trying new things with this very blog that you’re reading: The Fun Times Guide.
+Without a doubt, the most valuable tidbits have been learned by experimenting & trying new things with this very blog that you’re reading: The Fun Times Guide to Gadgets & Tech.
 But it’s not the only one.

 Here are a few of our other sites: